tastyigniter/ti-ext-api/docs/index.md

 }
 ```

-> The `$implement` property should contain the `RestController` class to enable the RESTful controller actions.
+> The `$implement` property should contain the `RestController` class to enable the REST controller actions.

 ### Defining resource transformers